JoeTomkinson/Xama.JTPorts.ShineButton/README.md

 # Outstanding Tasks

-- [ ] Fill out readme.md a bit better.
+- [x] Fill out readme.md a bit better.

 - [ ] Rework the sample removing the physical classes, replacing them with nuget references.

+- [x] Convert setters to properties instead as per c# standards.

 - [x] Convert to Camel case where appropriate.

 - [x] Create v1 nuget package.

-- [ ] There's quite a few issues I've noticed from the original port library, so need to work through these.
+- [x] There's quite a few issues I've noticed from the original port library, so need to work through these.

 - [ ] Create animated gifs showcasing different settings

 - [ ] Decide if I want to fix the 'sighing' effect that can happen with certain settings.

-# Features

-## Ported Functionality
-- [TO BE ADDED]

-## Additional Functionality
-- [TO BE ADDED]

 <br>